 Our Yellow Ribbon Guarantee

-Fordham University’s Office of Military and Veterans’ Services (OMVS) offers assistance to military-connected students transitioning from the military to civilian life, to pursuing higher education, to becoming a working professional.
+Fordham University’s Office of Military and Veterans’ Services (OMVS) offers assistance to military-connected students transitioning from the military to civilian life, to pursuing higher education, to becoming working professionals.

-- Fordham is one of the top-ranked Military-Inclusive colleges in NYC
+- Fordham is one of the top-ranked Military-Inclusive universities in NYC

 - Fordham is in the top ranks of other leading national publications for military and veterans

-- one of only five universities in New York state to be included in the "Keys to Veterans Success" listing by the United States Department of Education.
+- Listed as a New York state university "Keys to Veterans Success" by the United States Department of Education.

 Undergraduate Student Veterans